Skip to main contentSkip to search

 Your child is being kept out of school

-When a school keeps your child out — refusing entry, sending them home early, or asking you to keep them home — that may be an "exclusion."
-The Education Act (s.
+When a school keeps your child out, that may be an "exclusion."
+This includes refusing entry, sending them home early, or asking you to keep them home.

 Your child is on a shortened school day

-A "modified day" means your child attends school for less than the full day — an hour, a morning, a few afternoons.
+A "modified day" means your child attends school for less than the full day.

 Your child has been suspended

-Suspensions follow a formal process under Part XIII of the Education Act.
+Suspensions follow Part XIII of the Education Act.

 Your child's EA support isn't being provided

-If your child's IEP includes educational assistant (EA) support, that support is part of the special education services the board is required to provide (Education Act, s.
+If your child's IEP includes educational assistant (EA) support, that support is part of the special education services the board must provide.

 You have safety concerns at school